 Immutable infrastructure is a practice of replacing infrastructure components rather than modifying their configuration.
 This approach addresses common problems encountered when modifying configuration over time, namely configuration drift and snowflake servers.
 The immutable approach will, rather than modifying configuration, create a new instance with the new configuration, switch traffic to it, and then switch over.
 This makes deployments more predictable and recreatable, but isn’t realistic for frequently reconfigured components like firewalls.
 Of the two products, Terraform is more compatible with this approach.

 Orchestration addresses the needs to automate the lifecycle of environments.
 It concerns itself with infrastructure provisioning, scaling, deprovision, and operations.
 Configuration management (CM) automates the configuration of applications or hardware.
 As such it tends to be highly specialized for particular applications or domains.
 Orchestrators will delegate to configuration managers to configure elements of a deployment.
 Such delegation can be either triggered by the orchestrator, or completely delegated for day 2 operations, depending on the CM tool.

-Procedural vs Declarative
+Procedural vs Declarative Approach to Automation